 - Step 3: USCIS Form I-829 – Petition by Entrepreneur to Remove Conditions.
 One year and nine months after initial I-526 approval, investors can file a completed Form I-829 with the USCIS to have conditions removed from their Green Card and establish permanent residency.
 With this petition, the investor must demonstrate that the investment was sustained throughout the two-year conditional period and that job creation requirements were met by the project.
 During this process, the investor is aided by their chosen Regional Center in providing the requisite documentation.
 Upon approval of the I-829 application, full permanent resident status is given to the investor and his or her spouse and any unmarried children under 21 years of age.

 An Escrow Bank Account is a legal holding account established in a reputable bank.
 This type of account is commonly used in the sale of real estate, businesses and personal property.
-In order to comply with the requirements of EB-5, an investor must transfer the $500,000 capital investment amount to the Project Escrow Account before filing their I-526 application for an EB-5 visa.
+In order to comply with the requirements of EB-5, an investor must transfer the $900,000 or $1,800,000 capital investment amount to the Project Escrow Account before filing their I-526 application for an EB-5 visa.
 Part of the application process requires the investor to prove that the investment amount has been invested in the United States.
 Typically, proof of invested capital consists of Wire Transfer receipts and Confirmation of Funds letters issued by the bank.

 Under USCIS regulations, the investor must demonstrate or provide proof that his assets were gained in a lawful manner.
 This requires the investor to prove his investment funds were obtained through lawful business, salary, investments, property sales, inheritance, gift, loan, or other lawful means.